-Unfortunately over the years, dairy and gluten don't agree well with my mom so made these little chewy mandarin orange cookies to share with her over the holidays.
+Unfortunately over the years, dairy and gluten don't agree well with my mom.
+Instead, we made these little chewy mandarin orange cookies to share with her over the holidays.
 We absolutely love those chewy, sink your teeth in, types of cookies.
+Don't you?
+If you love chewy cookies, be sure to try our Homemade Gingerbread Cookies.
 These cookies also freeze very well.
 That is a very good thing as they are evaporating into thin air with family in the vicinity.
 I had to hide them under the frozen broccoli, shhh...no one will ever look there.

 Oranges, mandarin oranges, lemons, limes, kumquat, pomelos and grapefruits are in season and that is perfect timing as the cold and flu season is also in full season.
 There is nothing better than getting your daily vitamin C in cookie form!

 These chewy mandarin orange cookies are gluten-free, vegan, dairy-free and made with coconut sugar.
-Creating cookies with all of these requirements needs lots of Quality assurance testing...we have eaten far more chewy mandarin orange cookies in the last few days than you will in a life time but we made this sacrifice for you.
+Creating cookies with all of these requirements needs lots of Quality assurance testing.
+Therefore, we have eaten far more chewy mandarin orange cookies in the last few days than you will in a life time.
+We made this sacrifice for you.
 LOL....

 1) If you use real butter instead of dairy free margarine, the cookies will spread a little bit more.